China’s Economy Is Undergoing a Huge Transformation That No One’s Talking About

 You can see that the world’s second-largest economy has begun to shift away from manufacturing and more toward consumption and the service industries.
 While the country’s purchasing managers’ index (PMI) reading has been in contraction mode since March of this year, the service industries—which include financial services, insurance, entertainment, tourism and more—are ever-expanding.
 The problem is that the transformation has not been fast enough to offset the massive size of the manufacturing sector.

-Overseas travel, cinema box office revenue and ecommerce in China are all seeing “explosive growth,” according to BCA.
+In China, overseas travel, cinema box office revenue and ecommerce are all seeing “explosive growth,” according to BCA.
 The country’s once-struggling real estate market is also robust.
 The government just relaxed rules to permit more foreigners to purchase mainland property.

 But you’d be hard-pressed to come across any of this constructive news because it’s not particularly good for ratings.